mbishopn/HIM-autograder-web-app/README.md

 ## UPDATES FOR DB API WILL BE POSTED HERE

-API is a Work in Progress, so far:
+API is a Work-in-Progress, so far:

 06 march 2024
 Right now you can use it to get a very basic login process withouth password validation.